The Skwawkbox: RegulationThe Skwawkbox subscribes to independent, Leveson-compliant press regulator IMPRESS. In March 2018, Skwawkbox considered cutting ties with IMPRESS following the publication of a controversial 1961 political pamphlet by key IMPRESS supporter Max Mosley; however, it has remained a member. According to the regulator's 2017/18 annual report, it upheld three complaints against The Skwawkbox in the year up to 31 March 2018, the most of any member over the period. The same number of complaints were dismissed.

 In November 2018, IMPRESS ruled against The Skwawkbox for breaching standards in its reporting on Labour MP Wes Streeting.
 The complaint upheld was that the publishers did not take all reasonable steps to ensure accuracy, because Streeting had only been given four hours to respond to the blog's enquiry.
 The panel did not make a judgment on the factual accuracy of the article.

-In August 2019, NewsGuard gave Skwawkbox a green approval mark with a pass on all relevant criteria, saying that Skwawkbox "generally maintains basic standards of credibility and transparency" and commenting that "[a]rticles on The Skwawkbox, while agenda-driven, are typically fact-based and well-sourced, citing interviews or official statements from political leaders and activists, primary documents such as government reports, and subject matter experts.
-Links to supporting documents, social media posts, and other sources are often embedded in articles.
-Headlines accurately reflect content.".
-In June 2020, NewsGuard reviewed its rating of Skwawkbox and again awarded a perfect score for transparency and credibility, of 100/100.